Qasim-Aziz/GIT-TUT/branching-mergeing.md

     $git branch <branch-name>

+if you want to delete any remote branch you can do

+    $ git branch -dr <branch-name>

 this command will create new branch and checkout from master to newly created branch

     $git checkout -b <branch-name>